GoMatrixHosting/create-awx-system/README.md

 ## Installation

-To configure and install this AWX setup on your own server, follow the [README in the docs/ directory](docs/README.md).
+To configure and install this AWX setup on your own server, follow the [Installation.md in the docs/ directory](docs/Installation.md).

 ## Docker images used by this playbook